The 30 Most Famous Photographers (And What We Can Learn from Them)

 What can we learn from Andreas Gursky?

-Ultimately, we must realize that pushing our creative eye to new heights can greatly enhance our imagery.
+Pushing our creative eye to new heights can dramatically enhance our photography.

 27. Robert Mapplethorpe